ZiruiZhou/cubicreg_app/readme.txt

-This zip-file contains the MATLAB codes for the numerical experiments of the paper:
+This repository contains the MATLAB codes for the numerical experiments of the paper:

 "On the Quadratic Convergence of the Cubic Regularization Method under a Local Error Bound Condition"

-by Man Chung Yue, Zirui Zhou, and Anthony Man-cho So.
+by Man-Chung Yue, Zirui Zhou, and Anthony Man-cho So.

 For any enquries, please contact "zrzhou01 at gmail.com".